Theta bases are atomic

 \subsection{Acknowledgements}

-I would like to thank Li Li for encouraging me to investigate the indecomposability of the theta functions, as well as Sean Keel for encouraging me to finally write this up.
-The result was discovered while the author was supported by the Center of Excellence Grant ``Centre for Quantum Geometry of Moduli Spaces'' from the Danish National Research Foundation (DNRF95).
+I would like to thank Li Li for encouraging me to investigate the indecomposability of the theta functions, as well as Sean Keel for his advice on writing this paper.

 {Bibliography@\emph{Bibliography}}